 Field Description Hadoop server The list of configured Hadoop servers.
 For information about mapping HDFS file servers through Management Console, see the Administration Guide .
 Jar path The path of the relevant JAR file for the Hadoop MapReduce job to run.
 Note: The JAR must be present at the external client location or Spectrum server.
 It must not be placed on the Hadoop cluster.
 Driver class Select one of: Default To run an external job by simply entering the job's class name and arguments for the job, select Default .
 On selecting Default, the fields Class name and Arguments are displayed.
 Configure To enter additional job properties of any external job or to run any one of the Spectrum Big Data Quality SDK jobs, select Configure.
 On selecting Configure, the field Job type is displayed.

-Job type Select one of: Spectrum To run any one of the Spectrum Big Data Quality SDK jobs, select Spectrum.
+Field Description Job type Select one of: Spectrum To run any one of the Spectrum Big Data Quality SDK jobs, select Spectrum.
 On selecting Spectrum, the field Spectrum jobs is displayed.

-Field Description Generic To specify additional properties for any external job, select Generic.
-Spectrum jobs Select one Spectrum job from the list of Spectrum Big Data Quality SDK jobs.
-On selecting the desired Spectrum job: 1.
-The fields Job name, Class name, and Arguments are auto-populated.
-All the auto-populated fields can be edited as required, except Class name .
-Important: For the selected Spectrum job, the auto-populated Class name must not be edited, else the job cannot run.
-The Properties grid is auto-populated with the required configuration properties of the selected Spectrum job, with their default values.
+Generic To specify additional properties for any external job, select Generic.
+Spectrum jobs Select the requi red job from the list of Spectrum Big Data Quality SDK jobs.
+The list obs: Address Validation Advanced Transformer Best of Breed Duplicate Syncronization Filter Groovy Intraflow Match Interflow Match Joiner Match Key Generator Open Name Parser Open Parser Table Lookup Transactional Match Validate Address Validate Address Global e desired Spectrum job: Job name, Class name, and Arguments are auto-populated.
+Important p-populated fields can be edited as required, except Class name .
+For the selected Spectrum job, the auto-populated Class name e edited, else the job cannot run. rties grid is auto-populated with the required configuration properties cted Spectrum job, with their default values.
 You can add or import more properties as well as modify the auto-populated properties, as required.
-Class name The fully qualified name of the driver class of the job.
-Arguments The space-separated list of arguments.
-These are passed to the driver class at runtime to run the job.
-For example, 23Dec2016 /home/Hadoop/EYInc.txt Those variables can be passed as arguments in the argument list, which are defined to accept runtime values either in the source stage or this current stage of the process flow.
-For example, if in the output of the previous stage of the process flow the variable SalesStartRange is defined, you can include this variable in this argument list as \${SalesStartRange} along with other required arguments, as illustrated:
+Class name The fully qualifie ed name of the driver class of the job.